francozanek29/product-review-microservices/README.md

 Make sure the docker images are not running before you execute the tests.

+## Things that could improve :thought_balloon:

+We can define a common library for both microservices but taking into account the complexity of the exercise and the complexity to the implement the library and integrate it with both microservices, I thought it would be easier and better for the excercise to implement like it´s.

+We can also think in the strategy for multiple-repos one for each service, but again the complexity of the excecirse make easier to implement eveyrthing in one repository.

 ## Thank you :thought_balloon:

 **Thank you!!** :blush: